Got a supremely fantastic idea? Great, so do millions of other people around the world.

 But that’s where there is often confusion between ‘managed services’ and ‘team augmentation’.

 Both options can fulfill a company’s technology demands.
 With managed services (outsourcing), a full-service job or project may be contracted out.
-The outsourcing company fulfills the contract within certain parameters, including the budget.
+A software development outsourcing company fulfills the contract within certain parameters, including the budget.
 For example, some businesses outsource cybersecurity.
 Given the damage caused by hackers, that might be a wise decision, especially for small to medium-sized organizations.

 Under a staff augmentation model, the tech specialists are not on your business payroll.
 However, you choose whom to hire, you manage the remote team, and determine how long you need them.